 3. Will you need to buy a car?

-4. How much is insurance?
+4. How much is car insurance for college students?

 Besides the cost of the car itself, insurance is typically the biggest expense to consider.
 Insurance premiums are higher for younger drivers and registering a car in a different city or state could bump up your premium.